toukea/android-sqlite-access/README.md

     });
  ```

-# How to perform query from your Db on a specific table?
+# How to perform query from your Db?
 In order perfom sql-query on your database, you have to get an SQL instance.
 SQL instance can be get using tow way:
 - Using SQL.prepareSQL.